sangeethayemisetty/Netflix-Movie-Recommendation-System/README.md

-# Netflix Movie Recommendation system

-## Problem Statement
+### PROBLEM STATEMENT:

 Netflix provided a lot of anonymous rating data, and a prediction accuracy bar that is 10% better than what Cinematch can do on the same training data set.
 (Accuracy is a measurement of how closely predicted ratings of movies match subsequent actual ratings.)

+### ALGORITHMS:

+XGBoost, Matrix Factorization, Support Vector, KNN Base Line Models.

-### Objectives:
+### OBJECTIVES:

 Predict the rating that a user would give to a movie that he ahs not yet rated.
 Minimize the difference between predicted and actual rating (RMSE and MAPE)

-### Data files :
+### DATA FORMAT:

-Each line in the file corresponds to a rating from a customer and its date in the following format:
+- Each line in the file corresponds to a rating from a customer and its date in the following format:

 CustomerID,Rating,Date

-MovieIDs range from 1 to 17770 sequentially.
+- MovieIDs range from 1 to 17770 sequentially.
 CustomerIDs range from 1 to 2649429, with gaps.
 There are 480189 users.
 Ratings are on a five star (integral) scale from 1 to 5.
 Dates have the format YYYY-MM-DD.

-## Mapping the real world problem to a Machine Learning Problem

-## Type of Machine Learning Problem
+### TYPE OF MACHINE LEARNING PROBLEM:

 For a given movie and user we need to predict the rating would be given by him/her to the movie.
-The given problem is a Recommendation problem It can also seen as a Regression problem
+The given problem is a Recommendation problem It can also be converted as a Regression problem.

-### Performance metric
+### PERFORMANCE METRIC:

-1.Mean Absolute Percentage Error
+- Mean Absolute Percentage Error

-2.Root Mean Square Error
+- Root Mean Square Error

-## Machine Learning Objective and Constraints
+### MACHINE LEARNING OBJECTIVE and CONSTRAINTS

-1.Minimize RMSE.
+- Minimize RMSE.

-2.Try to provide some interpretability.
+- Try to provide some interpretability.

-## Exploratory Data Analysis
+### Exploratory Data Analysis

-### Preprocessing
+##### Preprocessing

-### Spliting data into Train and Test(80:20)
+ - Spliting data into Train and Test(80:20)
  - Exploratory Data Analysis on Train data
  - Distribution of ratings
  - Number of Ratings per a month